QuickRoll/Dusk/rules/healing.md

+# Healing

- If a character is healed, whether by magic or not, they gain [Stress](stress.md) equal to the maximum Level of Harm they had before the healing and reduce all their Harm by one Level.
+If a character is healed they gain [Stress](stress.md) equal to the maximum Level of Harm they had before the healing and reduce all their Harm by one Level.